 The running backs were done, but some coaches and scouts – plenty, actually – wanted to get a look at how Coombs handled his pass-catching when taking on defensive backs, as opposed to linebackers.
 Coombs had done what he’d set out to do: Show that he was worthy of being taken off the board quickly at the draft.

-pursuit of Coombs
+Barker persistent in pursuit of Coombs

 “We needed to be proactive and go after him.
 Anthony Coombs has great quickness, catches the ball well, and we believe he will fit very well into what we do on the field.”

 Coombs impressed.
 Everyone noticed.
 The Toronto Argonauts included and that was something.
 This was a team that, under General Manager Jim Barker, had shown a propensity to take linemen in the first round.

 Giving up their 6th overall pick, their 15th overall pick, offensive lineman Tony Washington, defensive back Otha Foster and the rights to a negotiation list player, the Argos got to select Coombs, picked up a third round choice (which ended up being used to take University of British Columbia offensive lineman Jas Dhillon) and the rights to one of the Eskimos’ neg list players.

 Tells you just how much Barker coveted the explosive playmaker, who was named a CIS All-Canadian twice during his three year University career.